 Since the interconnections between devices and components for Energy Management may have no relation to the interconnections for Network Management the Energy Object (Classes) contain a separate Relationships (Class) as an attribute to model these types of interconnections.

-The next sections describe the each of the of the classes and categories of attributes in the information model.
-The formal definitions of the classes and attributes are specified in Section 7.
+The next sections describe the each of the classes and categories of attributes in the information model.